 - I was one of the first employees at Sonos in 2005, growing a double-digit million business from scratch — a national sales lead for Sonos’s highest revenue sales channel by the end of 2011.

 - In 2014 I joined FameBit as the Head of Brand Partnerships* (aka Sales), growing the sales division from scratch and generating enough revenue to fund its growth without external capital.
-Google acquired FameBit in October of 2016.
+Google acquired FameBit in October 2016.

 - I have four years of experience working in Big-Tech (Google), post-acquisition, integrating FameBit, and scaling the business (now YouTube BrandConnect).